Mario Party DS

 is a 2007 party video game developed by Hudson Soft and published by Nintendo for the Nintendo DS.
-It is the second handheld game in the Mario Party series, as well as the last game in the series to be developed by Hudson Soft, as all subsequent titles have been developed by NDcube (later Nintendo Cube).
+It is the second handheld game in the Mario Party series, the only one to be released for the DS, and the last to be developed by Hudson Soft, as all subsequent titles have been developed by Nintendo Cube.
 The game was re-released on the Virtual Console for the Wii U in 2016.

 Like most installments in the Mario Party series, Mario Party DS features characters from the Mario franchise competing in a board game with a variety of minigames, many of which utilize the console's unique features.
-Up to four human players can compete at a time, though characters can also be computer-controlled.
-The game features a single-player story mode as well as several other game modes.
+Up to four human players can compete at a time, though playable characters can also be computer-controlled.
+The game features several game modes, including a single-player story mode.

-Mario Party DS was released in Japan on November 8, 2007, North America on November 19, 2007, Europe on November 23, 2007, and Australia on December 6, 2007.
-The game received mixed reviews, with general praise for its minigame variety and criticism for its absence of an online multiplayer mode.
-The game has sold more than nine million units worldwide, making it the 11th-best-selling game for the Nintendo DS.
+Mario Party DS was released in Japan on November 8, 2007; in North America on November 19, 2007; in Europe on November 23, 2007; and in Australia on December 6, 2007.
+The game received mixed reviews, with general praise for its minigame variety and criticism for its absence of an online multiplayer mode, and has sold more than nine million units worldwide, making it the 11th-best-selling game for the Nintendo DS.
 Mario Party DS was succeeded by Mario Party 9 for the Wii in 2012.

 Gameplay

 Much like other titles in the Mario Party series, Mario Party DS is a party video game that allows up to four players to compete in an interactive board game, rolling dice to move between one and ten spaces at a time.
 There are eight playable characters (Mario, Luigi, Princess Peach, Yoshi, Princess Daisy, Toad, Wario, and Waluigi) and five game boards.
 Characters can be controlled by human players as well as artificial intelligence (AI).
-There are four difficulty levels for the computer-controlled characters: easy, medium, hard, and expert, with the lattermost difficulty being unlockable.
+There are four difficulty levels for computer-controlled characters: easy, medium, hard, and expert, with the lattermost difficulty being unlockable.

 The players' objective is to collect more Stars than their opponents, though the method of obtaining them varies depending on the board.
 However, most Stars require coins to be purchased, which can be obtained by landing on certain spaces, as well as by winning minigames.
 Coins can also be spent on items to help players win.
 Once there are five turns remaining, an event known as the "Final 5 Frenzy" occurs in which Bowser aids the player in last place by giving them coins or a Star, depending on the outcome of a roulette.
 This event also adds spaces that allow two players to duel for Stars or coins via a minigame.
-At the end of each game, the player with the most Stars is crowned the "Superstar".
+At the end of each board game, the player with the most Stars is crowned the "Superstar".
 Additional Stars based on randomly selected criteria (such as winning the most minigames or using the most items) are awarded post-game if Bonus Stars are enabled.